 According to the General Penal Code, gambling in Iceland has some implications.

-Article 183: "Any person who makes gambling or betting, or inducing other persons to indulge in them, his or her livelihood, shall be fined …1) or imprisoned for up to 1 year in the case of a serious offence.
+Article 183: "Any person who makes gambling or betting, or inducing other persons to indulge in them, his or her livelihood, shall be fined …1) or imprisoned for up to 1 year in the case of a serious offense.
 It shall be decided by a court judgment whether gains from gambling or betting are to be returned or confiscated."

 Article 184: "Any person who earns income, directly or indirectly, from having gambling or betting take place in premises under his or her control shall be fined …1) or imprisoned for up to 1 year."